hbhandari247-git/Splitify/README.md

-# 📘 SplitwiseApp
+# 📘 Splitify

-**SplitwiseApp** is a full-featured Spring Boot application for managing shared expenses among individuals and groups.
+**Splitify** is a full-featured Spring Boot application for managing shared expenses among individuals and groups.
 It supports multiple split types (Equal, Exact, Percentage), tracks both group and individual balances, and includes a transaction simplification algorithm to reduce the number of settlements required.

 ---